didierverna/tfm/README.md

 # TFM
-TFM (for TeX Font Metrics) is the standard font description format used by TeX.
+TFM (for TeX Font Metric) is the standard font description format used by TeX.
 The TFM library parses and decodes TFM files into an abstract data structure, providing easy access to the corresponding font information in Common Lisp.

 ## Quick Start
 In your favorite Lisp REPL, type something like this: